Welcome to Country and Acknowledgement of Country

 Welcome to Country -

 The Main Campus of the University of Sydney is situated on Cadigal Land (part of the Eora Nation of the Sydney Basin).
 There are no Cadigal peoples working in the Koori Centre so you will need to contact your local Aboriginal Land Council to organise this option.
-A list of contact details are available from the NSW Aboriginal Land Council.
+The closest Local Aboriginal Lands Council to the Koori Centre is the Metropolitan Aboriginal Land Council.

 Acknowledgement of Country -